Beast (2022 Indian film): Theatrical

 Beast was released in theatres on 13 April 2022, in the week of Puthandu.
 Apart from Tamil, the film had dubbed versions in Hindi (titled Raw), Telugu, Malayalam and Kannada.

 Distribution

 The distribution rights for Tamil Nadu are held by Red Giant Movies.
 The Telugu version is distributed by Sri Venkateswara Creations, Suresh Productions and Asian Cinemas, the Malayalam version by Magic Frames, and the Hindi version by UFO Moviez.
 Ahimsa Entertainment distributed and released the film in the United States.
 The film was banned in Kuwait and Qatar, though an official explanation was not provided.
 Beast did not release in Karur district of Tamil Nadu due to a dispute between Karur theatre owners and distributors over the quoted price for the film.

 Home media

-Beast was made available for streaming, on 11 May 2022, in both Sun NXT and Netflix, in Tamil alongside dubbed versions in Hindi, Telugu, Malayalam and Kannada languages.
+Beast was made available for streaming, on 11 May 2022, in both Sun NXT and Netflix, in Tamil alongside dubbed versions in Telugu, Malayalam and Kannada languages, as well as a Hindi dubbed version by the title RAW.
 The original Tamil version premiered on television on 24 October 2022 on Sun TV, during Diwali.